top of page

 • Participating CHHA Agencies: Delivering direct homelessness support services.

-• Victoria Police: Assisting outreach teams.
+• Victoria Police: Assisting outreach teams to locate and connect with those at risk.

 • Australian Alliance to End Homelessness (AAEH): Providing guidance, training,